livingdocsIO/documentation/content/reference/public-api/add-delivery-status.md

 | message        | string   |          | String or sanitized HTML                                                                        |

 --description--

 This endpoint allows to provide updates for a document/publication regarding its status in an external delivery system (e.g. page build status in a static site generator).<br>
-The response is a JSON object including the `reportId`.
+The response is a JSON object including the `reportId`.<br>
+If you want to know more about how to setup a Delivery Build, you can find a guide [here]({{< ref "/guides/editor/publish-control/delivery" >}}).

+##### Use Cases

+- Report build status of publications in an external system like an e-paper which has a "build" stage involved

 --response--
 200